How to Apply for FAFSA

 4. Gather your financial documents before filling out the form

 Dependent students must provide their financial information and their parents’ information.
-Independent students provide only their information, and spousal information if married.
+Independent students provide only their own information (along with their spouse’s if married).
 Here’s what to collect in advance:

 - Driver's license (if you have one)